shrnkm/thethirdone/README.md

 </br>
 </br>

-Calculating MI for discrete variables is somewhat easy, the problem arises when we try to calculate MI for a continuous variable; when we need to work with probability density function.
+Calculating MI for discrete variables is somewhat easy, the problem arises when we try to calculate MI for a continuous variable; that is, when the summation turns to integral and we need to work with probability density function.
+Here the problem of estimating MI becomes the problem of 'quantization,' and the method we want to use for reducing the continous function of probability density to a limited points.
 </br>
 </br>
 </br>